Last Updated on

 Forming an LLC in Another State

 As you look over the list of costs to start an LLC in each state below, a common question is why don’t I form in the cheapest state or form in one of the “popular” states like Delaware, Nevada or Wyoming.
-While there may be advantages, more than likely it’s going to cost more in taxes, fees and time to administer than the benefits those other states provide.
+While there may be advantages to forming in another state, more than likely it’s going to cost more in taxes, fees and time to administer than the benefits those other states provide.

-We have more details in our article on the best states to form an LLC, but just know that these are often false savings.
-The short answer is you are almost always better to form an LLC in the same state as you live.
-Otherwise not only do you end up paying the state filing fees from the other state, but you will likely have to register as a foreign entity with the state you reside, on top of the additional accounting costs when dealing with multiple states.
+By forming an LLC in another state you not only end up paying the state filing fees from the other state, but you will likely have to register as a foreign LLC with the state you reside, on top of the additional accounting costs when dealing with multiple states.

 State Costs to Form an LLC